NicoleMurphy/ConfluxWritersDay/Projects/ConfluxWritersDay.Web/Markdown/Home.md

 **Saturday April 5 2014**

-The inaugural Conflux Writer’s Day will take place at [University House] (http://www.anu.edu.au/unihouse/), Australian National University, Canberra.
+The inaugural Conflux Writer’s Day will take place at [University House](http://www.anu.edu.au/unihouse/), Australian National University, Canberra.
 For one day, Australia’s speculative fiction writers will gather for hours of professional development.

 The theme of the day is ‘The Writer’s Journey’, which will be covered by four sub-themes – ‘Writing Skills’, ‘Writing Processes’, ‘Submission and Publication’ and ‘Building a Career’.